7th Airborne Assault Brigade

 The 7th Airborne Assault Brigade (Бригадаи 7-уми ҳамла ба десанти) is a paratrooper unit of the Tajik Mobile Forces.
-The Mobile Forces act as the special forces of Tajikistan, subservient to the Defense Ministry.
+The Mobile Forces act as the special forces of Tajikistan, under the Defense Ministry.
 Located in Dushanbe, it forms the backbone of the mobile forces.

 The brigade is also one of the most combat ready forces in the Tajik Armed Forces.

 History

 During the Tajik civil war, special forces units were formed in addition to the regular army.
 The first of these units that appeared in Tajikistan was the special forces company of the National Security Committee (the former KGB of the Tajik Soviet Socialist Republic), which was formed in 1991.
 It was later reorganized into a battalion.
 As the armed conflict began, it was expanded into a battalion as a practicality.
 On 2 August 1997, this battalion was transformed into the 7th Airborne Assault Battalion.
 12 graduates of the Ryazan Higher Airborne Command School formed the basis of the battalion's officer corps, with Rajabali Rakhmonaliev (a graduate of the Tallinn Higher Military-Political Construction School) being appointed commander.
 In 1999, the battalion was transformed into an airborne assault brigade, becoming the reserve of the Supreme Commander (President of Tajikistan).

 About half of the brigade's officer corps, served during the Civil War.
 In particular, the unit was sent to Khujand to battle against the forces of Colonel Mahmud Khudoiberdiyev, freeing hostages and stopping the mutiny after four days of fighting.